torvalds/linux/Documentation/scheduler/sched-design-CFS.rst

 ============

-CFS stands for "Completely Fair Scheduler," and is the "desktop" process scheduler implemented by Ingo Molnar and merged in Linux 2.6.23.
+CFS stands for "Completely Fair Scheduler," and is the "desktop" process scheduler implemented by Ingo Molnar and merged in GNU/Linux 2.6.23.
 When originally merged, it was the replacement for the previous vanilla scheduler's SCHED_OTHER interactivity code.
 Nowadays, CFS is making room for EEVDF, for which documentation can be found in